daigag/forest_game/README.md

 # forest_game
 SheGoesTech project
-made by Zane Hovlande and Daiga Grieze
+made by Zane Hovlanne and Daiga Grieze

 The Forest Game is a game platform that consists of three games: Memory Game, Hide and Seek and Learn Forest.